Examples of impeccable in a sentence

 Grandfather found a reason to slip in every five minutes.
 The empty soda cans had to be removed, the bowl of potato chips refreshed.
 He was sure that he moved unnoticed, like an impeccable waiter of the old school … —Darryl Pinckney, High Cotton, 1992

 His English was impeccable but halting, like a well-tooled but slightly rusted machine. —John Updike, New Yorker, 20 Apr.
 1987

 In order to ensure that at least one verifiable Spaniard participate in this critical venture, Mendoza asked Bishop Zumárraga to nominate as second-in-command a younger friar with impeccable credentials, and the cleric selected a Fransiscan in whom he had great faith … —James A. Michener, Texas, 1985

-Origin of IMPECCABLE
+Origin and Etymology of impeccable

 First Known Use: 1531

-Seen & Heard
+Seen and Heard

 What made you want to look up impeccable?
 Please tell us where you read or heard it (including the quote, if possible).